tejassrinivasan/BlitzLLM/README.md

 | `call_id` | `string` | Identifier of the API call being rated. **Required**. |
 | `helpful` | `boolean` | Whether the response was helpful. **Required**. |

+## Embeddable Conversation Widget

+A simple JavaScript widget is provided in the [`widget`](widget) directory.
+It creates a chat interface that communicates with the `/conversation` API endpoint.
+Partners can embed it in their own sites by including the supplied JS and CSS files.
+The widget supports light and dark themes, optional borders and preset widths for mobile, tablet or desktop displays.
+See [`widget/README.md`](widget/README.md) for usage details and an example page.